vistadataproject/vistadataproject.github.io/demo/index.md

 * Download and install [Vagrant](https://www.vagrantup.com/downloads.html)

+* On a terminal (or Windows [Command Prompt](https://www.lifewire.com/command-prompt-2625840) ),  enter the following commands

-* Verify that Git, Virtualbox, and Vagrant are installed properly and are the latest version by entering on the command line:
+* Verify that Git, Virtualbox, and Vagrant are installed properly and are the latest version:
     ```shell
     $ vagrant --version
     $ git --version